mrkkrp/philosophy-notes/anthony-kenny-1-ancient-philosophy/epistemology.md

   control.
 But appearance is inevitably followed by impulse, and it is possible to follow this without the mental assent in which truth is to be found and falsehood to be avoided.

+## General conclusions

+* Knowledge can only be of what is true.
+* Knowledge is only knowledge if it can appeal implicitly or explicitly to some kind of support, whether from experience, reasoning, or some other source.
+* Knowledge must be resolute, excluding the possibility of being rightly converted, at a later stage, to a different view.
+* A fallacy: ‘Whatever is knowledge must be true’ may be interpreted in two
+  ways:
+  1. Necessarily, if p is known, p is true
+  2. If p is known, p is necessarily true.
+  (1) is true but (2) is false.
+* Epicureans and Stoics are prepared to countenance knowledge not just of eternal truths, but of mundane contingencies.
+But this is only possible if we have faculties capable of infallible operation.
+This Hellenistic fallacy is just the mirror image of the classical fallacy.
+Let F stand for some faculty.
+Then it is true that:

+  > It is impossible, if F knows that p, that F has gone wrong.

+  But that is not the same as, nor is it true that:

+  > If F knows that p, then it was impossible for F to go wrong.

+  The epistemological fallacy, both in its classical and in its Hellenistic form, would cast long shadows through philosophy's history.